spxak1/weywot/guides/hibernate.md

 3. Configure the swapfile as swap to the system
 4. Configure the kernel to load the swap conents after resuming from hibernate
 5. Add the function to hibernate to the system
-6. Add a hibernate button to the power meny
+6. Add a hibernate button to the power menu

 Note: This list is longer than the actual steps, so don't fret.